Samuel Chu: Career

+Advocacy against lunch shaming

-Chu launched and led the nation's first state legislative effort to expose and address "lunch shaming" in Minnesota.
+While serving as National Organizer for the hunger advocacy organization MAZON, Chu launched and led the nation's first state legislative effort to expose and address "lunch shaming" in Minnesota.
 "Lunch shaming" is the practice by school staff and workers of denying students healthy, nutritious meals because of the inability to pay or accrued debts.
 When a student is unable to pay for a school meal, he or she might be given an alternative meal (like half a cheese sandwich), some are turned away, others have their food taken away and dumped.
 The "shaming" extends to practices such as "hand-stamping" – whereas a student's hand is stamped with the word "money" – or other forms of debt collection activities against the students and families.
 The campaign led to the expansion of free school meals to 62,000 additional low-income students in Minnesota and led to the first statewide ban on all shaming practices by schools.

+Working in partnership with staff attorney Jessica Webster of Mid-Minnesota Legal Aid, Chu testified at the Minnesota Legislature in 2013 in support of reforms that would ensure students were not denied meals, had trays thrown away, or were otherwise stigmatized because of unpaid lunch debt.

+The resulting "School Lunch Aid Act" was signed into law in 2014 by Governor Mark Dayton, and is widely cited as the first statute in the nation to restrict lunch shaming.
+MAZON later described this campaign, launched in 2012, as the "first successful campaign to expose and ban 'lunch shaming' practices."

 Samuel Chu, speaking at the Concert for the Future in Prague, commemorating the anniversary of the Velvet Revolution in 2022.

 From 2016 to 2017, Chu served as the Director of the Civic Engagement Program for Murmuration – a 16-school pilot program in Los Angeles County designed to increase voter engagement and parent leadership by combining community organizing, voting data, and civic tech.
 The program resulted in a voting bloc of over 6,000 voters across partnering schools, registered over 2,000 new voters within the 16 school communities, and boosted voter turnout among pilot schools to consistently outpace the state, county, city, and district turnout over five consecutive elections.
 In his role with Murmuration Chu also organized one of the largest parent-led public actions in May 2017 to protect immigrant families with 300 parent leaders, California Senate President pro Tempore Kevin de León, Los Angeles City Attorney Mike Feuer, Los Angeles County Sheriff's Department, and Los Angeles Police Department.

 Chu was the managing director of the Hong Kong Democracy Council until August 2021, when he stepped down together with fellow core members Victoria Hui and Annie Boyajian.
 Chu and Boyajian did not give reasons for their resignations; Hui hinted at difficulties within the board after efforts to recruit new leaders had failed.